Deep learning of quantum entanglement from incomplete measurements: Results

-To further validate our approach, we compare the values of the concurrence estimated from MaxLik, measurement-specific DNNs, and measurement-independent DNN using a state that the network has never seen before, the Werner state~$\rho_W(p) =~ p\rho_{\psi^-}+~\frac{1-p}{4}\openone$, where $\rho_{\psi^-}$ is a projector into maximally entangled Bell state spanning the asymmetric subspace of two qubits.
+To further validate our approach, we compare the values of the concurrence determined by MaxLik, measurement-specific DNNs, and measurement-independent DNN using a state that the network has never seen before, the Werner state~$\rho_W(p) =~ p\rho_{\psi^-}+~\frac{1-p}{4}1$, where $\rho_{\psi^-}$ is a projector into maximally entangled Bell state spanning the asymmetric subspace of two qubits.
 The parameter $p$ runs from $0$ (mixed state) to $1$ (maximally entangled state).
 The concurrence for the Werner state is a piecewise linear function of the parameter $p$ and it takes the exact form $C(\rho_W)=\text{max}\left[0,(3p-1)/2\right]$.
 The results are shown in the Fig. \ref{fig:concWs}.
-In the panels a-d we show the concurrence and the corresponding uncertainty regions for 36, 28, 18, and 8 projective measurements, respectively.
-For 28 and 18 measurement projectors, both the DNN approaches follow the ideal concurrence values while the MaxLik deviates significantly.
+In the panels (A)-(D) we show the concurrence and the corresponding uncertainty regions for 36, 28, 18, and 8 projective measurements, respectively.
+For 28 and 18 measurement projectors, both the DNN approaches follow the ideal concurrence values while the MaxLik deviates substantially.
 The measurement-specific DNNs yield nontrivial results even in the case of only 8 measurement projections.